asisley123/graphcoolplay/README.md

 ## Publishing the App

 In case you want to make your app accessible to other Exponent users, or even publish it on the App Store, you will need to add another url to the field **Allowed Callback URLs** in the config page of your Auth0 client on the [Auth0 website](https://manage.auth0.com/#/clients).

-This URL has the following structure: `exp://exp.host/@<Your Exponent Username>/<Your Exponent App>/+/redirect` (so it will look similar to this: `exp://exp.host/@johndoe/exponent-auth0/+/redirect`)
+This URL will have the following structure: `exp://exp.host/@<Your Exponent Username>/<Your Exponent App>/+/redirect` (so it will look similar to this one: `exp://exp.host/@johndoe/exponent-auth0/+/redirect`)

 ## Help & Community [![Slack Status](https://slack.graph.cool/badge.svg)](https://slack.graph.cool)